akrobate67/chrome-hyperiums7/README.md

 - "Merge All" and "Load All" buttons on planet's military page
 - Auto Complete for planet names in fleet movement forms
 - Auto Complete for contacts and planet names in send message forms
+- Link to spy report for captive planets on cash page

 ### Additional
 - Simple Fleet Calculator (Accessible via Military menu in game)